scmacdon/aws-doc-sdk-examples/javav2/usecases/creating_neptune_lambda/README.md

 ## Set Up the Amazon Neptune Cluster and VPC

-You can use an existing VPC or create a new one.
-Make sure the VPC has at least two subnets in different Availability Zones (AZs) to support Neptune's high availability and networking requirements.
+You need a VPC with at least two subnets in different Availability Zones (AZs) to support Neptune's high availability and networking requirements.

 If you don't know a suitable VPC and subnets, you can get them by running the Amazon Neptune Basics scenario available in the AWS Code Library.